Monitoring Tissue Oxygen in Peripheral Arterial Disease

 Caution: Investigational Device Limited by Federal (or United States) Law to Investigational Use.

 Profusa’s first clinical offering, the Lumee Oxygen Sensing System, is designed to report reliable tissue oxygen levels at various regions of interest, both acutely and long-term.
-Potential applications include monitoring of compromised tissue is beneficial, such as peripheral artery disease that results in narrowing of blood vessels and reduced blood flow to the lower limbs; chronic wounds (diabetic ulcers, pressure sores) that do not heal properly; and reconstructive surgery.
+Potential applications include monitoring of compromised tissue, such as peripheral artery disease that results in narrowing of blood vessels and reduced blood flow to the lower limbs; chronic wounds (diabetic ulcers, pressure sores) that do not heal properly; and reconstructive surgery.